-It makes me sad to hear that some kids have to leave their homes and that their country is being destroyed. — Maddie, second-grade student and member of the Giving Girls
+It makes me sad to hear that some kids have to leave their homes and that their country is being destroyed. - Maddie, 2nd Grader and member of the Giving Girls

-A group of second-grade students in Clarendon Hills, Illinois, are putting their artistic talents to good use and making "Peace" bracelets to raise money for the children of Ukraine.
-The Giving Girls, as they call themselves, set an initial goal of raising $150 for UNICEF.
-To date, they have made more than 400 bracelets and raised over $20,000.
-In addition to their immediate goal of raising money to support UNICEF's work for children in Ukraine, the Giving Girls are hoping their success will motivate other kids to make a difference as well.
+A group of 2nd graders in Clarendon Hills, Illinois, are putting their artistic talents to good use and are making "Peace" bracelets in an effort to raise money for the children of Ukraine.
+As they call themselves, the Giving Girls have crafted over 400 bracelets and initially set a goal of raising $150 for UNICEF.
+They have now raised over $16,695.

-High schoolers in Virginia show their support for Ukrainian children who no longer have access to education
+High Schoolers raise awareness for children who no longer have access to education

 Our school has been incredibly interactive with this fundraiser, and everyone is truly exhibiting an amazing amount of support.
-We all want to aid Ukraine ... and we are so thankful for the way our community has come together. — Olivia D., LCHS UNICEF Club President
+We all want to aid Ukraine... and we are so thankful for the way our community has come together. - Olivia, LCHS UNICEF Club President

-In Leesburg, Virginia, the Loudon County High School UNICEF Club recently hosted a Stand With Ukraine fundraiser in collaboration with other student clubs on campus.
-During their lunch break, club members sold ribbons and slips of paper on which their classmates could write messages of hope.
-They turned these messages into a giant paper chain that now hangs above the library entrance.
-Every student, teacher and staff member who walks into the library to study or check out a book is reminded of the many children in Ukraine whose educations have been interrupted and who no longer have access to books because of the war.
+The Loudon County High School UNICEF Club, in Leesburg Virginia, recently hosted their Stand With Ukraine fundraiser, in collaboration with other student clubs on campus.
+They sold ribbons and slips of paper during their lunch break, where their classmates could write messages of hope.
+They then turned these messages into one giant paper chain that now hangs over the entrance over the library.
+Every student, teacher and staff member who walks into the library to study or check out a book is reminded of the many children who currently do not have access to books or an education as they are living through war.

-The project has brought the community closer together, said Club President Olivia D. "Our school has been incredibly interactive with this fundraiser, and everyone, students and teachers, is truly exhibiting an amazing amount of support.
+This has brought the community closer together, as Club President Olivia D. notes, "our school has been incredibly interactive with this fundraiser, and everyone, students and teachers, is truly exhibiting an amazing amount of support.
 We all want to aid Ukraine as much as we can, so we are thankful for the way our community has come together."

-Penn State students host flower sale to help UNICEF deliver critical supplies to children and their families
+College students host Flower Sale to help fund critical supplies for children and their families

 We thought that students might not know where to start or how to approach helping, so we decided to host this flower fundraiser to give them a chance to help. - Shaunelle Rivers, President of the UNICEF Club at Penn State

-The UNICEF Club at Penn State recently hosted a flower fundraiser on campus.
-Students and other school community members could purchase Ukraine's national flower — the sunflower — or bouquets of assorted yellow flowers.
-All money raised was donated to support UNICEF's emergency response in Ukraine.
-Asked why club members decided to host this fundraiser, Club President Shaunelle Rivers said, "We thought that students might not know where to start or how to approach helping, so we decided to host this flower fundraiser to give them a chance to help."
+The UNICEF Club at Penn State recently hosted a Flower Fundraiser on campus.
+Students and other school community members could purchase the National Flower of Ukraine, a sunflower, or various yellow bouquets to donate to UNICEF's emergency response in Ukraine.
+Shaunelle Rivers, President of the Club, says the idea for the fundraiser originally came from Julija Paskevicius, the Club's student advisor.
+"We thought that students might not know where to start or how to approach helping, so we decided to host this flower fundraiser to give them a chance to help."

-The fundraiser, which was also an educational opportunity for students to learn more about life in Ukraine and the war's impact on children, raised a total of $1,145.
+The fundraiser, which raised a total of $1145, was also an educational opportunity for students to learn more about Ukraine, the war's current events and its impact on children.

 - Trucking safe water to conflicted-affected areas